GokulPraveen2001/Gokul_Food_App/README.md

 *A User Registration Page where the user has to register by entering details regading his address,phonenumber,email-address and password.

-*A Forgot Password Page where the user can change his password by typing his user and then an otp will be sent to the email id which the user has used for registration for confirmation.
+*A Forgot Password Page where the user can change his password by typing his mobile number and emailaddress and then an otp will be sent to the email id which the user has used for registration for confirmation.

-*A Home Page where the list of restaurants will be displayed for the user to select along with add to favorites button inthe form of a heart.
+*A Home Page where the list of restaurants will be displayed for the user to select along with add to favorites button in the form of a heart.

 *A Menu page where the list of menu items of the restaurant will be displayed.